TRR 181 – Energy Transfers in Atmosphere and Ocean

 • and to foster a team spirit amongst the CRC which transcends the traditional disciplinary boundaries and also the different institutions and locations.

 The overall strategy and success of these measures will be monitored and evaluated by the RTG Board.
-Members of the board are Carsten Eden, Friederike Pollmann, Jens Rademacher and Maren Walter as well as PhD and Postdoc representatives.
+The current members of the board are Anke Pohl, Carsten Eden, Evridiki Chrysagi and Jens Rademacher as well as PhD and Postdoc representatives.

 Research Stays

-Please click here for the reports of the research stays of our early career scientists.
+The RTG provides funds to all TRR PhDs and Postdocs for research stays, visiting international scientists for a few weeks.
+Please click here to read the reports of pasts research stays of our early career scientists.